peteroupc/peteroupc.github.io/randomfunc.md

 In the pseudocode below, which uses the polar method <sup>[(2)](#Note2)</sup> to generate two normally-distributed random numbers:
 - `mu` (&mu;) is the mean (average), or the peak of the distribution's "bell curve".
-- `sigma` (&sigma;), the standard deviation, affects how wide the normal distribution's "bell curve" appears.
+- `sigma` (&sigma;), the standard deviation, affects how wide the "bell curve" appears.
 The probability that a normally-distributed random number will be within one standard deviation from the mean is about 68.3%; within two standard deviations (2 times `sigma`), about 95.4%; and within three standard deviations, about 99.7%.

 ----